 - MRI scan

 Repeated episodes of shoulder dislocations can also help an orthopedic doctor diagnose the type of shoulder dislocation.
 Electromyography is necessary to detect any possibility of nerve damage after a shoulder dislocation.

 Possible Shoulder Dislocation Treatments

 “Closed reduction” is an immediate treatment approach for shoulder dislocations.
 The treatment approach can also be accompanied by medications to relieve pain.

-An open surgery can be performed to correct the dislocation, but an arthroscopy is quite effective and complication free.
+Open surgery can be performed to correct the dislocation, but arthroscopy is quite effective and complication-free.
 To stabilize the shoulder, tiny incisions are made to access the inner regions and the detached capsule-labral complex is re-joined to the glenoid.
 Tightening of the lax capsule is also possible.